Can Salt Water Pools Raise Blood Pressure? Health Facts

 1. Test copper and iron levels - Salt cells can liberate metals from plumbing

-2. Inspect your salt cell - Clean with a 10:1 water-to-muriatic acid solution monthly
+2. Inspect your salt cell - Clean with a 10:1 solution (10 parts water to 1 part muriatic acid - always add acid to water, never water to acid) monthly

 3. Check calcium hardness - Low CH can make water aggressive, affecting metal components